High-Dimensional Feature Selection by Feature-Wise Kernelized Lasso: Acknowledgments

 \section{Acknowledgments}

-The authors thank Prof. Pradeep Ravikumar for providing us the SpAM code and Dr. Junming Yin for his valuable comments.
-MY acknowledges the JST PRESTO Program and the PLIP Program, WJ acknowledges the MEXT Scholarship, and MS acknowledges the MEXT KAKENHI 23120004 for financial support.
+The authors thank Prof.~Pradeep Ravikumar for providing us the SpAM code and Dr.~Junming Yin and Dr.~Kenji Fukumizu for their valuable comments.
+MY acknowledges the JST PRESTO Program and the PLIP Program, WJ acknowledges the Okazaki Kaheita International Scholarship and MEXT KAKENHI 23120004, and MS acknowledges the FIRST program.